edwardbirdlab/BALROG-ISO/README.md

 <!-- ABOUT THE PROJECT -->

-## About BALROG-MON
+## About BALROG-ISO

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-BALROG-MON (Bacterial Antimicrobial Resistance annOtation of Genomes - Metagenomic Oxford Nanopore) is a comprehensive high throughput Nextflow pipeline built to utilize Q20+ Oxford Nanopore long-reads for the investigation of bacterial antimicrobial resistance (AMR) and its mobility from metagenomic samples.
-While AMR characterization is the main goal of BALROG-MON, it also provides subworkflows for many related analyses customizable to users' needs, such as assembly-free annotation, pathogen detection, and metagenomic community analysis of bacteria, viruses, and other microorganisms in samples.
+BALROG-ISO (Bacterial Antimicrobial Resistance annOtation of Genomes - ISOlate whole genomes) is a comprehensive high throughput Nextflow pipeline built to utilize XXX short-reads for the investigation of bacterial antimicrobial resistance (AMR) and its mobility from whole genome sequences of bacterial isolates.
+While AMR characterization is the main goal of BALROG-ISO, it also provides the taxonomic classification, gene identities, and assignment of gene origin (i.e. plasmid or chromosome) for the submitted isolate(s).

 > [!NOTE]
-> Updates to BALROG-MON may occur periodically to help continually improve the pipeline.
+> Updates to BALROG-ISO may occur periodically to help continually improve the pipeline.
 If you have any requests or recommended changes you'd like to see (i.e. usage with other data types), please reach out via email (edwardbirdlab@gmail.com | edwardbird@ksu.edu) or <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.
 > <br />
 ><br />
-> If you experience any trouble or find bugs when running BALROG-MON, please <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=bug&template=bug-report---.md">report issues or bugs</a> and they will be addressed as soon as possible.
+> If you experience any trouble or find bugs when running BALROG-ISO, please <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=bug&template=bug-report---.md">report issues or bugs</a> and they will be addressed as soon as possible.

 <h3 align="center">Not the BALROG pipeline you're looking for?</h3>
  <p align="center">
-   <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=bug&template=bug-report---.md">BALROG-MSR: Bacterial Antimicrobial Resistance annOtation of Genomes - Metagenomic Short Read</a>
+   <a href="https://github.com/edwardbirdlab/BALROG-MSR">BALROG-MSR: Bacterial Antimicrobial Resistance annOtation of Genomes - Metagenomic Short Read</a>
    <br />
-   <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=bug&template=bug-report---.md">BALROG-ISO: Bacterial Antimicrobial Resistance annOtation of Genomes - ISOlate whole genomes</a>
+   <a href="https://github.com/edwardbirdlab/BALROG-MON">BALROG-MON: Bacterial Antimicrobial Resistance annOtation of Genomes - Metagenomic Oxford Nanopore</a>

 ## Workflow Overview